 - Teach your child how to join in.
 Again, siblings, friends and cousins might be able to show your child how it’s done.

 - If other children ignore your child, watch carefully and see whether you can work out why.
-Does your child need to work on a skill that you can help him learn?
+Does your child need help to learn and work on a skill?
 You could speak to your child’s school, preschool or early intervention teacher if you’re not sure.
 Early childhood workers have lots of skills for helping children learn to play together.

 Making the most of play with your child with autism spectrum disorder

 Once your child with autism spectrum disorder (ASD) can play with you and is playing with toys, you can use play to build skills in other areas.
 For example, you might focus on rewarding certain skills like taking turns, playing for longer periods of time, or choosing a variety of toys to play with.